 Then, select the Gross Sales metric

-Select the time range that you want the data to be calculated for
+Select the time range that you want the Gross Sales to be calculated for

-Use the Filter orders based on customer’s country to select the country for which to show the Gross Sales.
+Use the Filter orders based on customer's country to select the country to show the Gross Sales.

 You are ready!

 Well done!
-Now that you have Gross Sales data in an online spreadsheet for products or collections, you can use any spreadsheet function to analyze the data, such as:
+Now that you have Gross Sales data in an online spreadsheet, you can use any Excel function to analyze the data, such as:

 Find out more about the Mixtable suite of products here.